pyro-ppl/pyro-models/README.md

 + sigma_a1 =  pyro.sample("sigma", dist.HalfCauchy(2.))
 ```

+For inference to work, you may have to change the initializations of the model parameters.

 ## Citation
-If you use these models in your research, please consider citing
+If you use these models in your research, please consider citing:
 ```
 @inproceedings{chen2018transpiling,
   title={Transpiling Stan models to Pyro},